atomjump/medimage/README.md

 # Branches and Status

-# Browser version
+## Browser version

-This is now the primary version of the app, and the app-store versions have been depreciated.
+This is now the primary version of the app ('master' branch, and 'browser'), and the app-store versions have been depreciated.

 Required: You will need "npm" and "nodejs" to be installed, which should be there after a MedImage Server Windows installation